IIOTproject/AQUA_Box/README.md

 # AQUA_Box
-Description
   Water flow sensor consists of a plastic valve body, a water rotor, and a hall-effect sensor.
 When water flows through the rotor, rotor rolls.
 Its speed changes with different rate of flow.
 The hall-effect sensor outputs the corresponding pulse signal.
 This one is suitable to detect flow in water dispenser or coffee machine.
 We have a comprehensive line of water flow sensors in different diameters.
 Check them out to find the one that meets your need most.

 ## Features
 * Compact, Easy to Install